qlands/elasticfeeds/README.rst

 After some trial and error, I managed to have feeds in ElasticSearch and perform fan-out on reads.
 ElasticSearch is incredible fast even with aggregation operations.
 The presentation on ElasticSearch talks about 40 milliseconds with 140 million of feeds with a 3 nodes.
 ElasticSearch is scalable which helps if you want to start small e.g., 1 node and progressively add more on demand.

-Handling the feeds in ElasticSearch and write aggregation queries is something that would discourage some Python programmer and that’s the reason for ElasticFeeds.
-ElasticFeeds encapsulates all these complexities allowing you to handle activity feeds with few lines of code and delegating all aggregation operations to ElasticSearch.
+Handling feeds in ElasticSearch and write aggregation queries is something that could discourage some Python programmers and that’s the reason for ElasticFeeds.
+ElasticFeeds encapsulates all these complexities allowing you to handle activity feeds with few lines of code while delegating all aggregation operations to ElasticSearch.
 The user only gets simple arrays of feeds as Python dictionaries.